Season for Change

 - 4 open call artist commissions, prioritising artists who identify as BAME/POC, D/deaf, disabled, neurodivergent, working class and LGBTQI.

-- A national campaign of events about climate change and the environment involving over 250 artists and arts organisations across the UK.
+- A national campaign of events about climate change and the environment involving over 250 artists and arts organisations across the UK from February-May 2021.